 Daniel is funded by the EPSRC with an iCASE award by the BBC.

-2. R. Maher, L. Galdino, D. J. Elson, D. Lavery, A. Alvarado, P. Bayvel "Algorithms and Reach Enhancement for Ultra High Bandwidth Transceivers", Optical Fiber Communication Conference, Th3A.
+3. R. Maher, L. Galdino, D. J. Elson, D. Lavery, A. Alvarado, P. Bayvel "Algorithms and Reach Enhancement for Ultra High Bandwidth Transceivers", invited paper at Optical Fiber Communication Conference (OFC), Th3A.
 2016